tarantool/doc/doc/book/connectors/__go.rst

         -   2021

     *   -   Documentation
-        -   README with examples, API described in code comments
+        -   README with examples and up-to-date GoDoc
         -   README with examples, code comments
         -   README with examples